savg92/pokedex-app-react/README.md

 ### Pokedex - React

 This is a simple pokedex app that uses the [PokeAPI](https://pokeapi.co/) to display information about different pokemons.
-The app is built using Remix and TailwindCSS.
+The app is built using React and TailwindCSS.

 ## Features